Coinsdo Issues Warning Against Impersonation And Scam Websites

+(MENAFN- GlobeNewsWire - Nasdaq) CoinsDo remains steadfast in its mission to provide a secure and decentralized wallet experience.
+The company urges its users to remain vigilant and take necessary precautions to avoid falling victim to scams.

-Singapore, 2nd January 2025, ZEX PR WIRE , CoinsDo, a leading decentralized Wallet-as-a-Service (WaaS) provider, has issued a public disclaimer addressing recent reports of scams involving fraudulent websites, impersonation attempts, and phishing emails that misuse its name to deceive unsuspecting individuals.
+Singapore, Jan.
+02, 2025 (GLOBE NEWSWIRE) -- CoinsDo, a leading decentralized Wallet-as-a-Service (WaaS) provider, has issued a public disclaimer addressing recent reports of scams involving fraudulent websites, impersonation attempts, and phishing emails that misuse its name to deceive unsuspecting individuals.

 The first type of scam involves impersonation emails .
 Fraudsters are sending emails from the address ..., falsely claiming to represent CoinsDo.
 These impersonators attempt to extract sensitive information or deceive users into monetary transactions.